 It should not be confused with subtle changes of the sort that occur due to nicotine interacting with the other ingredients over time, or the oxidation process.
 Neither of those alterations pose any risk to you or your device, and are simply the natural chemical reaction processes that can result from exposure to air, heat, and other environmental shifts.

 Of course, time is not the only enemy when it comes to preserving e-juice.
 The liquids used in electronic cigarettes are also affected adversely by light and high temperatures.
-That is why most manufacturers provide their products in tinted or otherwise darkened bottles, and recommend that the juice be stored in a cool environment.
+That is why most manufacturers provide their products in tinted or otherwise darkened bottles and recommend that the juice is stored in a cool environment.
 Light and heat can both cause nicotine to have strange reactions with the other ingredients used in your juice, and continual exposure can shorten any liquid’s lifespan.

 For that reason, many experts recommend storing e-juices in coolers or refrigerators to prevent both light and heat from reaching the liquid.
 Another option is to just store the bottles in a cupboard or drawer, away from light sources, and in the coolest room of the home.
 That latter choice is preferred by some who find that the refrigeration process itself alters the flavor of their liquid.